SoftDevDanial/rakutenbot/README.md

 **THIS IS AN UNCOMPLETED WORK.
 TEST AT YOUR OWN RISK.
-I WILL NOT BE RESPONSIBLE FOR ANY LOSSES DUE TO THE USE OF THIS BOT.
+I WILL NOT BE RESPONSIBLE FOR ANY LOSSES DUE TO THE USE OF THIS SCRIPT.
 PLEASE USE WISELY**

+_**Contact me if you want to sponsor the development of this project**_